Rajpratik71/zfs_wiki/Ubuntu-16.10-Root-on-ZFS.md

 The temporary name for the dataset is required to work-around [a bug in ecryptfs-setup-private](https://bugs.launchpad.net/ubuntu/+source/ecryptfs-utils/+bug/1574174).
 Otherwise, it will fail with an error saying the home directory is already mounted; that check is not specific enough in the pattern it uses.

-**Note:** Automatically mounted snapshots (i.e. the `.zfs/snapshots` directory) will not work through ecryptfs.
-You can do another ecryptfs mount manually if you need to access files in a snapshot.
+**Note:** Automatically mounted snapshots (i.e. the `.zfs/snapshots` directory) will not work through eCryptfs.
+You can do another eCryptfs mount manually if you need to access files in a snapshot.
 A script to automate the mounting should be possible, but has not yet been implemented.

 6.7  Add your user account to the default set of groups for an administrator: